Epic danish kitespot

 • Yes

-How to get to Klitmoller (Klitmøller) and how to bring it about while you're there
+How to get to Klitmoller (Klitmøller)

 Getting to Klitmøller involves a bit of effort, but it's worth the journey.
 Fly into Aalborg Airport, then rent a car for the approximately 2-hour drive northwest.
 The scenic route takes you through the tranquil countryside of northern Jutland, delivering you to Denmark’s most iconic surf town